-For some functionality on the AsyncEMSMDB interface, it is required that the client store an asynchronous context handle and use it on subsequent interface calls that require an asynchronous context handle.
+For some functionality on the AsyncEMSMDB interface, it is required that the client store an asynchronous context handle, as described in section 3.3.1, and use it on subsequent interface calls that require an asynchronous context handle.

 No protocol timers are required beyond those internal timers used in RPC to implement resiliency to network outages.
 For details, see [MS-RPCE].